-Junior Independent Work.
-To satisfy the junior independent work requirement, each student, in consultation with a faculty adviser, must (i) write a report that includes a critical evaluation and a synthesis of compiled articles during the fall semester and (ii) write a research proposal during the spring semester.
+Junior Independent Work: To satisfy the junior independent work requirement, each student, in consultation with a faculty adviser, must write a fall semester report and a spring semester report.

-Senior Independent Work.
-Each concentrator must prepare a senior thesis, based either on an experimental investigation conducted by the student in a laboratory or field setting or on a theoretical inquiry or computational modeling endeavor.
+Senior Independent Work: Each concentrator must prepare a senior thesis, based either on an experimental investigation conducted by the student in a laboratory or field setting or on a theoretical inquiry or computational modeling endeavor.
 In close consultation with a faculty adviser, each student develops, carries out, and writes up his or her own research project.
 The resulting thesis serves as the basis for the first part of the senior comprehensive exam (see below).
+Length varies depending on type of thesis (experimental write-ups are often shorter) but is typically between 40 and 80 pages.
 Students are required to select a primary adviser from within the Department of Psychology.
-They will not be assigned a faculty member as was done for their junior independent work.
+They will not be assigned a faculty member.
 A second adviser, serving as a reader, will be assigned.
 Advisers from other departments will be considered only after the student has obtained permission from the primary adviser, the departmental representative in psychology, and the potential second adviser.
 Then the student must submit written notification to the Undergraduate Administrator indicating the name and department of the second adviser.

 Senior Departmental Examination

 The senior comprehensive exam is a 60-minute oral examination conducted by two members of the faculty.
 The exam consists of two parts: (1) a defense of the senior thesis and a discussion of its implications, and (2) more general questions on the student's coursework and the broader field of psychology.